-The Dance Professionals' Summit is coming soon!!
+The Dance Professionals' Summit

-Mark your calendars.
 The Dance Professionals' Summit will take place at MTSU in Murfreesboro June 2-4, 2017.

 This year's Summit, Wholistic Dance Education, will be led by cofounder of the Language of Dance Center, Dr. Tina Curran and cofounding member of National Dance Education Organization (NDEO), Patricia Cohen.
 Join us in professional development sessions exploring the legacies of George Balanchine and Pina Bausch, the connections between vernacular and concert jazz, the state and national dance standards, injury prevention and recovery, contact improvisation and social media as a tool for advocacy.

 The Tennessee Dance Festival!

 Mark your calendars, the Tennessee Dance Festival is returning to Middle Tennessee State University September 30 and October 1, 2017!

 The Festival is an exciting weekend of master classes and performances for dancers ages 12 and up.
 Highlights of the weekend are the Tennessee Dance Festival Spotlight, Cathie Ault Kasch Student Choreography Project, Connections!
 Members Showcase, and our scholarship audition class.

 The Tennessee Association of Dance was chartered in 1971 to encourage and support the development of dance in Tennessee.
 TAD serves as a central source of information for Tennessee's dance constituencies.
 We report dance activities, employment opportunities, auditions, master classes and workshops, as well as issues of local and national importance to the field.